Vitamin B12 deficiency: Signs, symptoms and complications

 The presence of peripheral sensory-motor symptoms or subacute combined degeneration of the spinal cord strongly suggests the presence of a B_{12} deficiency instead of folate deficiency.
 Methylmalonic acid, if not properly handled by B_{12}, remains in the myelin sheath, causing fragility.
 Dementia and depression have been associated with this deficiency as well, possibly from the under-production of methionine because of the inability to convert homocysteine into this product.
 Methionine is a necessary cofactor in the production of several neurotransmitters.
 Each of those symptoms can occur either alone or with others.

 Vitamin B_{12} is essential for the development of the brain.
 Its deficiency can cause neurodevelopmental problems, which can be partly reversible with early treatment.
 Only a small subset of dementia cases are reversible with vitamin B_{12} therapy.
 Tinnitus may be associated with vitamin B_{12} deficiency.

 Vitamin B_{12} deficiency may accompany certain eating disorders or restrictive diets.

 Pernicious anemia

 Pernicious anemia is a disease caused by an autoimmune response that produces antibodies that attack the parietal cells in the stomach lining, preventing them from creating intrinsic factor needed for the absorption of vitamin B_{12}.
+It occurs in only about 2-3% of the population over the age of 65.
 It is the main and most common cause of vitamin B_{12} deficiency anemia in developed countries, and is characterized by a triad of symptoms: